syncfusion-content/asp.netwebforms-docs/aspnet/ReportWriter/How-To/SavingReport-AsStream.md

 dataSources.Add(new ReportDataSource() { Name = "Sales", Value = GetDataSource() });

-//Step 2: Instantiate the report writer with the parameter "ReportPath" and ReportDataSource Collection ReportWriter reportWriter = new ReportWriter(reportPath, dataSources);
+//Step 2: Instantiate the reportwriter with the parameter "ReportPath" and ReportDataSource Collection ReportWriter reportWriter = new ReportWriter(reportPath, dataSources);

 MemoryStream stream = new MemoryStream();